Mrs Claire Gallagher

 Our results reflect the excellent standard of teaching and the commitment of staff and students to effective collaborative study.
 Large numbers of our sixth formers go on to study biology-related subjects at university.

-At AS, students take part in a field study trip to Malham Cove to investigate the ecology, practice sampling skills and to get an introduction into presentation and analysis of data.
-At A2, students have the opportunity to experiment with biotechnology techniques at the Centre for Life in Newcastle.
+In Year 12, students take part in a field study trip to Malham Cove to investigate the ecology, practice sampling skills and to get an introduction into presentation and analysis of data.
+In Year 13, students have the opportunity to experiment with biotechnology techniques at the Centre for Life in Newcastle.

 Resources: The biology library is a useful resource, filled with extra reading books and revision materials.

-The biology department is incredibly successful at A level in particular with around 70% of students typically obtaining A*/B grades.
+The biology department is incredibly successful at A Level, with around 70% of students typically obtaining A*/B grades.

 Biology is one of the most popular A Level subjects in the country, attracting students studying a wide range of other subjects.
 Many of these students enjoy the subject so much they eventually choose a biologically related degree course, including vocational careers such as medicine, dentistry and veterinary science.
 Others go on to careers in law, computing, accounting or teaching.
 So, whatever field you will eventually work in, you will find biology a very rewarding and challenging course which will develop many of the skills essential for a successful career.